pivot-access-ltd/bma-offline-docs/src/about-machines.md

 Similarly, scripts selected by tag on the command line which specify the `for_hardware` field will only run on matching hardware.

+<a href="#heading--about-resource-pools"><h2 id="heading--about-resource-pools">About resource pools</h2></a>

+Resource pools allow administrators to logically group resources -- machines and VM hosts -- into pools.
+Pools can help you budget machines for a particular set of functions.
+For example, if you're using MAAS to manage a hospital data centre, you may want to keep a certain number of machines reserved for provider use, whether that be for the charts, documentation, or orders application.
+You can use resource pools to reserve those machines, regardless of which of the three applications you end up loading onto a particular machine at any given time.